EGO-Tech/starbase-ships/rocker/README.md

 [![Version](https://img.shields.io/static/v1?label=Version&message=1.0.5&color=blue)](#changelog)
 [![Blueprint](https://img.shields.io/static/v1?label=Blueprint&message=Free%20Download&color=brightgreen)](#download-blueprint)

-The Rocker is an **experimental** asteroid hauling ship.
+The Rocker is an asteroid hauling ship.
 It is designed to be used in the safe zone and haul small asteroids.
 It uses a tractor beam to position asteroids into five compartments of cargo lock beams in a circular pattern.
 It is a more polished and advanced version of the [Pebbler](../pebbler) as it has load automation to approach and load asteroids in the right order as well as a material scanner that gives estimated credits for selling the asteroids.

 The blueprint is provided for [free](#download-blueprint).
 All [feedback](#providing-feedback) is welcome and in game tips (in-game name Egomaniac) are appreciated.
 However support will be limited but I will try my best.